GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 1. **Enroll a FIDO authenticator** with a new online service.
    1. For services supporting a FIDO authenticator, the user is prompted to select an available FIDO option (usually available for a phone or tablet or a security key).
 The online service establishes the list of acceptable authenticator options.
    2. The user unlocks the FIDO authenticator (a separate process from unlocking the device) using either a biometric, PIN, or tapping the device.
 This unlocks the device to create a new key pair.
 Any biometric capture or use is on the local device and not shared according to the FIDO specification.
-   3. The user's device creates a new public/private key pair unique to the local device, the online service, and the user's account identifier.
+   3. The user's device creates a new public/private key pair unique to the local device, the online service, and the user's account identifier. **A unique key pair is created per online service**.
    4. The public key is sent to the online service to register the user and device to the user's account in the online service.
 2. **Login using a FIDO authenticator** process.
    1. The user navigates to the online service and is prompted for the FIDO authenticator.